Career Uncertainty Formula

 • Struggling to make the jump or start that business?

-The career uncertainty formula will help you to appreciate why you keep questioning yourself and what you need to do to be present in your career.
+The Career Uncertainty formula will help you to appreciate why you keep questioning yourself and what you need to do to feel grounded and confident of your direction.
+The uncertainty you are experiencing now is influenced by:

 CE - Exposure to choices

 Your career certainty is influenced by the number of choices you are faced with on a daily basis.
-Through Facebook, Linked-In and crowdfunding campaigns you are exposed to literally hundreds of new career and business opportunities every day.
-This bombardment of new opportunities can undermine the certainty that you are in the right career.
+Through Instagram, Linked-In and crowdfunding campaigns you are exposed to literally hundreds of new career and business opportunities every day.
+When opening yourself to a new decision this bombardment of new opportunities can be hugely overwhelming and undermine the certainty that you are in the right career.

 HE - Halo Effect